darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 Since Dark doesn't let you type syntax, it doesn't have syntax errors.
 OCaml has syntax errors, and the error messages are not good.
-I tend to make sure that my code syntax checks by running OCamlformat in my editor on save: if it reformats, then the syntax was good.
+I tend to make sure that my code syntax checks by running `oCamlformat` in my editor on save: if it reformats, then the syntax was good.

 ### Types